abdullah-zero9/Patient-Information-Portal---Web-API-.NET-Core-MVC/README.md

 This repository contains the completed Patient Information Portal project, developed using Web API in .NET Core MVC.
 The project aims to store, manage, and display patient information through a user-friendly interface.

+## Key Highlights of the Project:

+- **UI Design: The UI design, as outlined in "UI Design.pdf," has been faithfully replicated.
+- **Front-end: Developed using MVC Core (>=6.0).
+- **Back-end: Implemented using Web API (>=6.0) with Entity Framework Core for data operations.
+- **Database: Utilized MS SQL Server, and the SQL script is included in the project folder.
+- **Repository Pattern: The repository code pattern has been applied for efficient data access.

 ## Getting Started

 To access and run the Patient Information Portal project locally, follow these steps: